Wrangling and Cleaning AQS Sensor Data

 Our final wrangling step is to check the quality of the PM2.5 measurements.

-There are a few checks we can perform on the PM2.5 measurements.
+Particulate matter is measured in micrograms per cubic meter of air (µg/m3).
+(There are 1 million micrograms in 1 gram, and 1 pound is equal to about 450 grams.)
+The EPA has set a standard of 35 µg/m3 for a daily average of PM2.5 and 12 µg/m3 for an annual average.
+We can use this information to make a few basic checks on the PM2.5 measurements.
 First, PM2.5 can’t go below 0.
 Second, we can look for abnormally high PM2.5 values and see whether they correspond to major events like a wildfire.

-One simple way to perform these checks is to plot the PM2.5 against the date.
+One visual way to perform these checks is to plot the PM2.5 measurement against the date:

 px.scatter(aqs, x='date_local', y='pm25',